edenau/bike-sharing-systems-optimization/README.md

 * [CompareComputation.m](./CompareComputation.m) compares computation time of centralized paradigm when PS changes.
 It is found that time required increases exponentially as PS increases.
 Information extracted from this procedure can be leveraged to generate a plot.

 ### Distributed Algorithm
+* [OptimiseDistributed2.m](./OptimiseDistributed2.m) is the standard distributed algorithm we developed.
+We used β=10.
+* [CompareBeta.m](./CompareBeta.m) calls [OptimiseDistributed2Beta.m](./OptimiseDistributed2Beta.m) and tweaks the only parameter β in the distributed algorithm.
+It does not make a huge difference in our case.
+* [OptimiseDistributed2CheckMiddle.m](./OptimiseDistributed2CheckMiddle.m) allows us to do optimization NOT starting at time 1.
+For instance, we already have solutions for time 1 to 27, the optimization solver can proceed at time 28.
+Simply change the parameter TPOINT for starting at different time slices.
+* [OptimiseDistributed2withDiffPS.m](./OptimiseDistributed2withDiffPS.m) tries to solve problems with different problem size (PS).
+It tests station size 50, 100, 150, ..., 700 to be precise.

 ### Novel TDG Algorithm
 TDG consists of a truncated distributed algorithm (when to interupt is a design choice), followed by a double-greedy approach.